 Brian Robins has served as our Chief Financial Officer since October 2020.
 Since April 2019, Mr. Robins has also served as a Special Advisor at Brighton Park Capital, L.P., an investment firm that specializes in software, information services and technology-enabled services.
 Prior to joining us, from October 2019 to October 2020, Mr. Robins served as Chief Financial Officer at Sisense Ltd., a business intelligence software company, and from August 2017 to April 2019, he served as Chief Financial Officer and Treasurer of Cylance Inc., a cybersecurity software company.
-Mr. Robins also served as Chief Financial Officer and Treasurer of Cylance Inc., a cybersecurity software company.
-Mr. Robins also served as Chief Financial Officer of AlienVault, Inc. a unified security management software company, from June 2015 to August 2017.
-From October 2012 to March 2014, he served as the Vice President and Chief Financial Officer of Global Business Services at Computer Sciences Corporation, a global information technology company.
-From February 2007 to October 2011, he held several senior positions at VeriSign, Inc., including Chief Financial Officer from August 2009 to October 2011 and Acting Chief Financial Officer from April 2008 to August 2009.
+Mr. Robins also served as Chief Financial Officer of Global Business Services at Computer Sciences Corporation, a global information technology company.
+From February 2007 to October 2011, he held several senior positions at VeriSign, Inc., including Chief Financial Officer from April 2008 to August 2009.
 Mr. Robins earned a B.S. in Finance from Lipscomb University and an M.B.A from Vanderbilt University.